tc39/notes/meetings/2023-11/november-27.md

 - [proposal](https://github.com/tc39/proposal-shadowrealm)
 - [slides]() - TODO get link to slides

-LEO: Yes.
-Hi.
-Thanks, everyone.
-Just for the very, very recent news, I just returned to – to become – I am finally now the product owner for the team working with ShadowRealm, internally at Salesforce.
+LEO: Thanks, everyone.
+Just for the very recent news, I am finally now the product owner for the team working with ShadowRealm, internally at Salesforce.
 This is two workdays news.
 So this is very recent for me.
 But it means I will be more active here with TC39 within this proposal.
 As we want to move it ahead.
 Updates as we work on Stage 2.
 This is not a request for Stage 2 advancement.
 Please don’t expect this to happen.
 Thank you.
 We continue the work, we are sponsoring the work to meet the requirements needed to return to Stage 3.
 And this is like the very high-level summary of this, overview of the implementation done – that was done, we have some small improvements to the ECMAScript proposal spec.
 Most of the work resides within the HTML and WebKit implementation.
 Right now for this V8 implementation of the overview, this is a few weeks out.
 ShadowRealm is complete as far as the V8 goes.
 Of course, there are small changes here and there being discussed.
 We are waiting right now on the blink integration and how the APIs should be included in the global for the ShadowRealm global.
 The exposed is being used right now.
 And blink has made some progress in completing the snapshot for ShadowRealm.
 This is a big chunk of our work.
 HTML integration.
 There was a huge PR rebase.
 Thanks to Igalia, we got that done.
 And we are keeping it renewed, as the changes keep coming to HTML.
 There is also work to align with the new modules integration.
 There is an approach discussed with Nicolo, Dan Ehernberger and being applied to what we have with the HTML integration of ShadowRealm.
 We have some preliminary editorial changes to the HTML specification.
 We have been going to SES discussions, for the host integration changes for the CSP unsafe-eval protection.
 And a separate discussion, disciplinary for the host ensure can compile strings change.
 As far as I understand, there’s been a pre-discussion with the editors, and there’s a separate discussion at plenary.
 It’s a longer one and I am not going into details right now.
 Yes, please join in, if interested in ShadowRealms.

 LEO: For the WebKit implementation, we have updates on the – yeah.
 We still have updates done with web platform tests, which we went into – want to continue with quality work, testing the current implementations, current branch against WPT in Test262.
 Continuing to look at coverage review.
 There has been like a few requests that needed updates.
 It’s keeping everything renewed and good to learn when ready.